akankshaparashar45/Face-Detection/README.md

   ```

 Note: These libraries were installed and tested using Python 3.8.5.
+*** The project is divided into three distinct parts, each addressing a specific computer vision task as described below.
 # Part A: Face Mask Detection
 ## Objective:
 To train a deep learning model to segment the facial region (mask) from movie scene images using U-Net and MobileNet architecture.